-Kay joined as a Parish Councillor in January 2019 and is also the Chairperson for the Village Hall Management Committee.
+Kay joined as a Parish Councillor in January 2019.
 As part of her role within the parish council, she is the lead on the Emergency Plan for Tittleshall.

-Kay works locally as a gardener, however, her business career has focussed around recruitment, learning and development and more recently business coaching.
-She has a passion for cooking, fine wine and long walks on the beach with her dog Arya.
+Kay has now retired from gardening and now enjoys long walks on the beach with her dog Arya and Luna.
 Kay has helped raise funds for the village hall, the church and for the air ambulance and can quite often been seen as part of the Village Tractor Extravaganza!
 Look out for the plant stall in the spring at the top of her drive, next to the allotments.
 All monies will go to support the village hall.

 About the Tittleshall Parish Council

 Tittleshall Parish Council meets every two months in the Village Hall at 7.30pm.
 Meetings are open to the public and there is a ten minute period for parishioners to comment or question the Council.

 The Council keeps a close watch on the roads in the village; is consulted by Breckland District Council on planning matters and is responsible for the Churchyard and Millennium Green.

 The Council has provided allotments following a request from parishioners, improved recycling facilities and recently supported the improved play equipment on the Millennium Green.